Skip to main content

 Intune Win32 app requirements deep dive

 The Intune Win32 app requirements feature is quite underrated and often overseen in my experience.
 The ability to specify a custom PowerShell scripts allow us to check for specific hardware or device properties in order to determine if an app or firmware update should be installed or not.
 So there’s no need to build multiple and complex dynamic Azure AD groups for the assignment of your apps.
-Use cases from the field From recent projects I’ve discovered the following use cases to deploy Win32 apps only to specific hardware types: ...
+Use cases from the field # From recent projects I’ve discovered the following use cases to deploy Win32 apps only to specific hardware types: Install specific device drivers or hardware vendor’s software which is not available within the Windows update catalog (e.g. hotkey features, firmware updates) Install a VPN client only on notebooks and tablets (e.g. Palo Alto GlobalProtect Client) Win32 app requirements # Intune Win32 app requirements are evaluated by the Intune Management Extension to check if a device fulfills defined requirements for an application installation.
+Requirements support both built-in and custom rules.
+Built-in rules # Wit the built-in capabilities we can check for:

 5 Ways to Screw up your Intune Tenant

 Here are 5 common recommendations based on misconfigurations I’ve came across in the field which will give your Intune tenant and devices a hard time to work smoothly.
 So better read this post that you not screw up your Intune tenant and maybe take advantage of the experiences others already gained.
-Housekeeping It’s important to know which devices are actually being used and usually a nice addition to understand compliance data.
+Housekeeping # It’s important to know which devices are actually being used and usually a nice addition to understand compliance data.
 Stale device entries in may give you a wrong impression of your Intune tenant and it’s health.
 So enable the automatic device cleanup rule to remove the enrolled device from Intune.
-Additionally you may also remove the device entries stored in Azure Active Directory (I created a little on-demand script for this which can also run in azure automation). ...
+Additionally you may also remove the device entries stored in Azure Active Directory (I created a little on-demand script for this which can also run in azure automation).
+Same applies to registered Autopilot devices.
+E.g. if you allow your employees to buy their old devices from the company if they get a new one make sure to remove the device from the Autopilot service.
+Otherwise you’ll see it again popping up in your tenant very soon.
+Thus it also prevents the device from being registered in another tenant as autopilot device.